TanakaChingonzo/TanakaChingonzo.github.io/_posts/2017-09-20-wherever-you-are-seek-beauty-there.markdown

 In the falling of the rain, pause to smell it, and when the soft snow turns to ice.
 Pause and say to someone, I see you..
-Seek beauty in smiling strangers's eyes.
+Seek beauty in smiling strangers' eyes.
 Carry it in your own smile.
 Seek it in silent tears shed in the dark.
 Give it to someone else with a "hi."